 There are ranking lists that are not specific to any particular industry - two of the most obvious are from Fortune and Forbes.
 Some focus on a particular geography others on specific themes.
 They can be useful for those trying to understand the nature of a company and tell you information not always evident but are often helpful just as general background.
 For example:

 Various trade publications and associations often publish special ranking lists that are particular to their industry.
 This is important because they are produced by people who have knowledge of the industry and for people in the industry and what they want to see.
 They rank in ways that are appropriate for that industry and often include information that is relevant for, and specific to that industry.
 That can be helpful for those looking to understand the company within the industry.
-Many have an Internet presence though it varies what is made available for free.
-Here are a few examples:
+Many have an internet presence though it varies what is made available for free.
+Here are a few examples - though they may have changed names, focus, etc.:

 The following materials link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to digital content are provided when available.